cserranocolome/Phonon_transport/README.md

 diffusive1d.py: code for the diffusive regime in a one-dimensional domain.

 diffusive2d.py: code for the diffusive regime in a two-dimensional domain.

+mean_free_path.py: code to compute the mean free path of the phonons.